lg-bot/import-test/README.md

-# Phase 3 -> 4 Assessment
+# Phase 4 Interview Challenge

-This is the assessment for moving from phase 3 to phase 4.
+This is the challenge for getting into phase 4.
 You'll work on one app, building it in three stages.

-To get started, create a new repository called `phase-3-assessment`.
+To get started, create a new repository called `phase-4-challenge`.
 Do all of your work in this repo and submit it as your solution.

-As part of your evaluation for this assessment, you'll be building an additional feature with the evaluator.
+As part of your evaluation for this challenge, you'll be building an additional feature with the interviewer.
 Read the [Pairing Exercise](#pairing-exercise) section for more detail.

 Skills covered: